Second Corinthians 12:1–10 . . .

 Our Extremity Is God’s Opportunity

 However, early in chapter 12, Paul describes two experiences worth boasting about.
-We'll learn (1) of his being "caught up to paradise" and (2) an accompanying story about him having been given a thorn in the flesh.
-Note: He suggests that he had more than one vision of paradise (v.
+He speaks of a man (widely believed to be himself, speaking in the third person out of humility or to avoid sounding arrogant) who was "caught up to the third heaven" and "into paradise" and, immediately after describing the profound revelation, (2) he presents an accompanying story about him having been given a thorn in the flesh.
+Note: He suggests that he had more than one vision of “paradise” (v.
 1b, shown below).

 This was the basis of his claim of being an apostle.
 Doctor Luke tells us that “Apostles were those who’d seen the risen Lord after his resurrection.”
 Paul, of course, wasn’t one of the original twelve, but he had personally seen Christ on the Damascus road.
 Now Paul tells us that there were many occasions when he had visions of the Lord.
 His visions weren’t a fantasy or something he imagined; he actually saw the Lord; the Lord appeared to him and taught him.
 As a result, he was an apostle.
 In vv.
 2–4, Paul tells us that Jesus himself had taught him what he’d learned: the truths of the preached gospel.
 After many years of ministering around the world, Paul had a chance one day to compare notes with the original apostles — Peter, James, John, Luke, and others — and he tells us in Galatians that they could add nothing to what he’d learned directly from the Lord, in personal appearances.